GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 When Cluster Manager is run for the first time, it will prompt creation of an administrator user name and password.
 This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.
 The default authentication method can be disabled by removing the file.

-### Intstall oxd (optional)
+### Install oxd (optional)

-We recommend utilizing the [oxd client software](../authentication/index.md) to leverage Gluu for authentication to Cluster Manager.
+We recommend using the [oxd client software](../authentication/index.md) to leverage your Gluu Server(s) for authentication to Cluster Manager.
 After oxd has been installed and configured, default authentication can be disabled.

 ### Create new user
 It is recommended to create an additional "cluster" user, other than the one used to install and configure cluster manager.